 Joan Oigawa Aus

-Assistant Professor/Director of ELL for the Graduate Program
+Associate Professor/Director of ELL for the Graduate Program

 I am originally from Sherman Oaks, California and moved to North Dakota in 2000.
 I was immediately struck by the quaint, old world charm of Valley City with its tree-lined streets and beautiful bridges.
 The campus shares the same Norman Rockwellian feel and is a true learner-centered university.

 I spent the majority of my professional career specializing in second language acquisition education, first as an ELL teacher, and then as a professor who trains ELL teachers.
 I worked with new immigrant and political refugee students as well as American Indian English learners at Standing Rock and Fort Berthold reservations and I'm committed to promoting academic achievement and equity for all students, particularly ELL students.